zmohamed9/zmohamed9/README.md

 :computer: I enjoy designing UI/UX as well as working on the FrontEnd Development.
 I'm currently learning how to work on the Backend with PHP and using a CMS like Wordpress.

-At the present, I'm working on a project for a charity company.
+At the present, I'm working on a project for a charity organization.

 You can reach me at my email address: **zainaamohamed12@gmail.com**.
 I look forward to speaking with you!